-The trenta is the last of the Starbucks cup sizes so far and is only available for cold drinks.
-Despite the fact that it is not on the official Starbucks menu, it is nevertheless accessible in most American Starbucks locations.
-Starbucks isn’t planning any lower or larger sizes or modifying its naming scheme, as far as we know.
+The Trenta is the last of the Starbucks cup sizes and is only available for cold drinks.
+Even though it is not on the official Starbucks menu, it is nevertheless accessible in most American Starbucks locations.
+As far as we know, Starbucks isn’t planning any smaller or larger sizes or modifying its naming scheme.

-Starbucks cup sizes and names are here to stay, whether you like them or not.
+Starbucks cup sizes and names are here to stay, whether you like them.

 They give the coffee shop a distinct personality.

 Some may think they’re snobbish, but Starbucks added them to make the coffee shop stand out.
-I’d think they performed a really decent job, based on the number of people who visit on a daily basis.
+Based on the number of people who visit daily, I think they performed a decent job.

 There are six different Starbucks cup sizes to choose from, with four different sizes available for hot drinks and four different sizes available for cold drinks.

-The Nitro cold brew, for example, is only available in Tall or Grande sizes, while the Trenta Cold is only available for Cold Brew, Iced Coffee, Teavana Shaken Iced Tea, Teavana Shaken Iced Tea Lemonade, and Starbucks Refreshers.
-With that out of the way, I’ll go over each size in detail.
+The Nitro cold brew, for example, is only available in Tall or Grande sizes.
+At the same time, the Trenta Cold is only available for Cold Brew, Iced Coffee, Teavana Shaken Iced Tea, Teavana Shaken Iced Tea Lemonade, and Starbucks Refreshers.
+I’ll go over each size in detail with that out of the way.